Peter Tertzakian

-Peter Tertzakian (born 1961) is an economist and author.
+Peter Tertzakian (born 1961) is a Canadian economist and author.
 He is the deputy director of the ARC Energy Research Institute, a managing director of energy-focused private equity firm ARC Financial Corporation, and the creator of Energyphile, a multimedia project on energy.
 His books examine economic, environmental and geopolitical pressures on the transformation of the global energy sector.

 Education and qualifications

 Tertzakian has an undergraduate degree in Geophysics from the University of Alberta, and a graduate degree in Econometrics from the University of Southampton, U.K. He also holds a Master of Science in Management of Technology from the MIT Sloan School of Management.
-Tertzakian is an Adjunct Professor with the Haskayne School of Business at the University of Calgary.
+Tertzakian is an adjunct professor with the Haskayne School of Business at the University of Calgary.

-Career

-Tertzakian has written two bestsellers — A Thousand Barrels a Second and The End of Energy Obesity — and in 2020 launched his new project, energyphile.org, and book, The Investor Visit and Other Stories: Disruption, Denial and Transition in the Energy Business.

-In 2015 Tertzakian was seconded to the four-person Royalty Review Panel for the province of Alberta — the world’s eighth largest producer of oil and gas — where he led the redesign of the fiscal policy.
-In 2016 he was inducted into the Alberta Petroleum Hall of Fame and in 2021, he joined the Institute of Sustainable Finance Advisory Board and became the Chair of the board of Contemporary Calgary Art Gallery.